Moulsecoomb Forest Garden

 Established as a project in 1994, and as a charity in 2005, Moulsecoomb Forest Garden and Wildlife project is a small charity on the outskirts of Brighton located in an area of high deprivation with few community facilities.

-We connect people with gardening, food and nature by:
+We connect people with gardening, food and nature through:

 - Working in primary and secondary schools to provide an alternative for pupils who struggle in a typical classroom setting